SURGroup/UQpy/docs/source/runmodel_doc.rst

 *Abaqus Model*

 Code is provided for execution of 100 Monte Carlo samples of two random variables for the analysis of a beam subject to thermo-mechanical loading under fire conditions.
-The example is described in [2]_.
-The analysis is set up to run on a HPC cluster (specifically the Maryland Advanced Research Computing Center, MARCC) using the SLURM scheduler from the shell script `run_sfe_example.sh`.
+The example is described in :cite:`UQpy_paper`.
+The analysis is set up to run on a
+HPC cluster (specifically the Maryland Advanced Research Computing Center, MARCC) using the SLURM scheduler from the shell script `run_sfe_example.sh`.
 The model executes 100 finite element calculations using the Abacus software over a total of 25 cores on a single compute node with each calculation using 1 core.
 The requisite :class:`.RunModel` files